-Active voice: Mount the charging station next to the building for better access.
+Active voice: mount the charging station next to the building for better access.

-Passive voice: Better access will be had by mounting the charging station next to the building.
+Passive voice: better access will be had by mounting the charging station next to the building.

 You can see how the active voice version reads more clear.
 Also, it’s more authoritative.
 That’s what you want.

-#6 Review your writing
+#6 Proofread your writing

 Take a break after you finish writing.
 Then the next day, go back and review your writing again.